 Graduate school is the opportunity to learn and conduct research under the brightest minds in your field, so make sure the school you choose has a good number of faculty working on projects you find personally interesting.

 Moreover, you will want to take practical matters, such as location and financial support, into account.
 If you are a die-hard surfer from Orange County, California, a move to Urbana-Champaign, Illinois, may not be an option for you.
 Location should be lower on your list of priorities, but still relevant in making your decision.
-PhD programs in computer science last anywhere from four to seven years, so be sure to visit any campus you are seriously considering before you make your final selection.
+Computer Science Doctoral programs last anywhere from four to seven years, so be sure to visit any campus you are seriously considering before you make your final selection.

 More important than location, financial support should rank chief among your concerns when selecting a program.
 Graduate life is difficult, and financial anxiety will only compound any academic stress you face.

 Avoid schools that offer minimal or no financial support, and avoid piling up debt in the course of your graduate education.
 There is no point in accumulating debt when many good programs provide full financial support through teaching assistantships and research fellowships.
 Find programs willing to provide financial support for students of your academic background, and ask about duration and continuation guarantees when assessing any offer.